nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

     - SAAS = paid APIs?
     - PAAS = github?
 - choose your own adventure game
+- bot to automatically link together cards
+  - only do it once - if ppl remove links then they do not belong

 ## move this stuff to cards it is growing kinda big